-Social anxiety affects almost one-third of the population
+Did you know that social anxiety affects almost one-third of the population?

 You have probably heard someone state that they dread social situations or crowds of people.
 Maybe you’ve fallen victim to uneasiness during social situation as well.
 Whether clinically diagnosed or an obvious feeling of being uncomfortable in groups … fear of being with other people has plagued us all at one time or another.